PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

 Write-Host ''
 ```

+> Thanks to [Matt Hodgkins](https://hodgkins.io/) and Niels (*nope, no link*) for the inspiration in making these 🙂

 ## Anything else that could mess me up?

-Occasionally I've found that even when everything goes right, and the mounting works, and the container reports that it's up and running if I haven't launched the container in daemon/detached mode (`-d`) then the site will render but nothing will update.
+Occasionally I've found that even when everything goes right, and the mounting works, and the container reports that it's up and running - if I haven't launched the container in daemon/detached mode (`-d`) then the site will render but nothing will update.
 Adding `-d` to my Docker commands (as shown in the Powershell scripts above) fixed that issue for me.

-Apart from that, keep an eye on the Jekyll Issues list on GitHub, and google will be your friend as more and more people start working with this.
+Apart from that, keep an eye on the [Jekyll Issues](https://github.com/jekyll/jekyll/issues) list on GitHub, and Google will be your friend as more and more people start working with this.

 ## So Jekyll is running in Docker; what's next?